 - Boilerplate: A short paragraph about three to four lines used to give information about the issuing organization or company.

-- Media contact information: Provide the name and phone number as well as email address or media relations contact who can deal with questions or the one who can provide further information for your release
+- Media contact information: Provide the name and phone number as well as email address or media relations contact who can deal with questions or the one who can provide further information for your release.

 Simply stated, keep your formatting consistent and you’ll be able to generate your own buzz.
-Reporters will always know where to look, for which information, so save their time.
+Reporters will always know where to look, for which information, and save their time.
 Elements like the headline, date of publishing, contact information, summary, and three paragraphs are a must for any PR story.

 Artist press release example: